-These are the internal complaints handling procedures of Advanced Business Consultants Legal SL (referred to below as “ABC”).
-ABC strives to offer the best service possible.
+These are the internal complaints handling procedures of European Consumer Claims Limited (referred to below as “ECC”).
+ECC strives to offer the best service possible.
 However, every so often a consumer can feel unhappy.
 Perhaps you had to wait for ages, only to find out that there is very little we can do for you.
 Perhaps you felt that you were not treated with respect or courtesy.
 Perhaps our advice didn’t help or was wrong.
 Unfortunately, these things happen.
 We know we are not perfect.
 But we aim to be.
 That is why we have a complaints procedure.
 Sometimes we can put things right; sometimes we can only explain ourselves and apologise.
 We strive to learn from our mistakes, what you tell us helps to improve our service to you and others.
 We will treat your complaint confidentially, seriously and quickly.

 What can I do?

-It is important to let ABC know that you are unhappy and to give us the chance to put things right.
+It is important to let ECC know that you are unhappy and to give us the chance to put things right.
 Don’t be afraid to ask to speak to a manager – she or he might be able to sort out the problem straight away.
-Otherwise, move to the more formal process.
+Otherwise, move to a more formal process.

 Making a formal complaint